5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 Naturally you will need a way to _negate_ a look-ahead and a look-behind.
 That can be achieved by using a `!` rather than a `=`.

-Lets' repeat this.
+Lets' try this.
 Assuming we look for "x" and "y":

 ~~~
       'x(?<=y)' ⎕R'⌹' ⊣ 'abxycxd' ⍝ Exchange all "x" when followed by a "y"